Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 The Elements of Being Podcast with Michael Moody: Regenerative Farming and Food as Medicine with Dr. Ron Weiss

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of psychologists, filmmakers, writers, and industry icons.
-Essentially, we learn what makes them flip the switch to achieve great feats, goals, and milestones…and a chance to geek out over the psychology behind human behavior.
+Essentially, we learn what makes them flip the switch to achieve incredible feats, goals, and milestones — and a chance to geek out on the psychology behind human behavior.

 So, what is this podcast specifically about?
 I examine the mental and emotional narratives and processes that have steered writers, filmmakers, psychologists, and industry icons down their paths in life.
-Each episode is also a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us into different directions.
-Whether we primarily focus on nutrition or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being….us.
+Each episode is also a glimpse into the trends and patterns of human behavior and the underlying influences that guide us in different directions.
+Whether we focus primarily on nutrition or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being… us.

 Considering our current COVID-19 pandemic, I felt it was an appropriate time to explore the individual and collective experiences of trauma with psychologist Dr. Jennifer Bakalar.
 In my lifetime, the horrific events of the 9/11 terrorist attacks in the United States left an incredible imprint.
 No doubt, it was a traumatic experience for the many friends, families, and colleagues who were personally connected to the lives lost.
 Nearly 20 years later, we are now experiencing another collective experience as a society.

 Dr. Bakalar is a licensed psychologist in Washington, DC, where she provides psychotherapy to adults.
 Her clinical focus centers on the impact of stress, trauma, transition, and loss on psychological and physical health.
-She uses an integrative approach, which is grounded in contemporary relational, interpersonal, and psychodynamic theories.
-Dr. Bakalar’s passion for this work stems from her belief in the transformative potential of relationships along with the meaning she finds in supporting her clients to understand themselves more deeply and enrich their connections with others.
+She uses an integrative approach grounded in contemporary relational, interpersonal, and psychodynamic theories.
+Dr. Bakalar’s passion for this work stems from her belief in the transformative potential of relationships, along with the meaning she finds in supporting her clients to understand themselves more deeply and enrich their connections with others.

 In our interview, we explored everything from the individual to the collective experience of trauma, and here’s what we specifically discussed: